nikrou/phyxo/README.md

 Phyxo
 ======

-This project aims to provide support for PostgreSQL engine in piwigo.
+This project is based on Piwigo.
+It aims to provide support for PostgreSQL and SQLite engines.

 Requirements
 ------------